 Trim or Trimming

-It is true that the wedge procedure will improve most the central portion of the labia but by pulling the mucosa back together after the wedge is resected, it will address and reduce the entire length of the labia minora, along with some tightening of the vagina.
+It is true that the wedge procedure will mostly improve the central portion of the labia, but by pulling the mucosa back together after the wedge is resected, it will address and reduce the entire length of the labia minora, along with some tightening of the vagina.

-The wedge resection technique is more technically challenging for the non-experienced plastic surgeon.
+The wedge resection technique is more technically challenging for the inexperienced plastic surgeon.
 It is also a slightly longer procedure as it involves a layered suture-closure.

 The wedge excision will keep the delicate labial edge intact.

-Cost will vary according to the technique, the extent of excision and also on the types of anesthesia chosen by the patient and plastic surgeon.
+Cost will vary according to the technique, the extent of excision, and also the type of anesthesia chosen by the patient and plastic surgeon.
 Some labiaplasty procedures can be done under pure local anesthesia whereas most are performed with either intravenous sedation with local anesthesia or full general anesthesia.

-7. Maybe a higher incidence (yet still very low and usually temporary) of dyspareunia (pain with sexual intercourse)
+7. May result in a higher incidence (yet still very low and usually temporary) of dyspareunia (pain with sexual intercourse).